Spikermsk/enauto-misc/general/telemetry/README.md

 # Enable YANG, otherwise all xpaths will be invalid and subscriptions will fail
 netconf-yang

+# Wait until this command says "netconf-yang: enabled" before continuing.
+# If you configure subscriptions too quickly, the xpaths will be inaccessible
+do show netconf-yang status

 # Configure CPU utilization subscription (periodic 10 seconds)
 telemetry ietf subscription 100 encoding encode-kvgpb